The chair's main role is to ensure the smooth and effective running of the branch committee.

 They are responsible for the social and financial management of the branch to support the branch members.

-There formal role is to chair the branch meetings and to ensure that they are effectively run and controlled.
-These meeting would include committee meetings, special general meetings, emergency general meeting and the Annual General Meeting.
-Should the Chair be unavailable, then the meeting would be run by a nominated Officer or Vice Chair.
+Their formal role is to chair the branch meetings and to ensure that they are effectively run and controlled.
+These meetings would include committee meetings, special general meetings, emergency general meetings and the Annual General Meeting.
+Should the Chair be unavailable, then the meeting would be run by a nominated officer or Vice-Chair.

 Delegation develops successors